 Welcome to School Safety

 As many of us watch and read the all-too-frequent news reports and social media posts about school-related violence and other events, it's natural for each of us to struggle to understand things like this could happen.
-It's also natural at a times like this that we think about the safety of our own children.
+It's also natural at times like this that we think about the safety of our own children.

 The safety of students in Snohomish is our highest priority.
 We have a district committee comprised of public safety officers, administration, principals and parents who meet on a regular basis to discuss ways we can improve safety in our schools.
 Some practices you should be aware of include: